lc-at/bni-api/README.md

 Needs login.
 Get transaction history of a bank account (specified by `account_number`) in a specific date range (max is 30 days).
 # bni_api.utils
+This submodule contains some of utilities that might be useful when extracting data from the ```IBankSession``` class.
 ## str_to_date
 ```python
 str_to_date(s: str) -> datetime.datetime